-EBIT from the Packaged Fruit and Beverages - Export segment increased by P248.6 million, or 178.5%, from P139.3 million for the year ended April 30, 2020 to P387.9 million (U.S.\$8.0 million) for the year ended April 30, 2021 as sales in the Americas, North Asia and Southeast Asia improved.
-The growth in EBIT in this segment was also attributable to favorable pricing of pineapple juice concentrate and pineapple solids, which resulted in a P147.8 million increase in EBIT, favorable product costs during the period, and higher productivity and efficiency at the plantation, which lowered overall costs.
-These increases were partially offset by the effects of the strengthening of the Peso against the U.S. dollar for the period that had an unfavorable impact on segment revenues of P299.0 million.
+EBIT from the Packaged Fruit and Beverages - Export segment increased by ₱291.6 million, or 75.2%, from ₱387.9 million for the year ended April 30, 2021 to ₱679.5 million (U.S.\$13.03 million) for the year ended April 30, 2022 backed by strong sales in the Americas and North Asia.
+The growth in EBIT in this segment was also attributable to price increases and favourable effects of devaluation of the Peso against the US dollar for the period.
+This was partly offset by higher cannery and warehousing cost.